adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #50 I got IT!!!
 It works!!!
 The issue was trying to use useState again.
 So I'm using useState to pass the information from the main component to the subComponent.
 Then I tried the same useState to pass information from one subComponent to the next.
 That doesn't work.
 I had to remove the second instance of useState and simply pass the information on using variables.
 Then the POST worked perfectly!

+#51 The pass-through of information now works.
+The information is passed from the entry fields to the future-reading-list subcomponent.
+Then upon a user click, the desired book from the reading-list is moved to the currently-reading-list-subcomponent.
+So the information now works and flows properly!
+Next up is the notes section which needs to be tied to the currently-reading-list clicked on item.